dmaciel123/Secchi_Disk_Landsat/README.md

 git clone https://github.com/dmaciel123/GlobalSecchiLandsat
 ```

-Then, create a new environment called MDN
+Then, with the Anacond Prompt, create a new environment called MDN

 ```sh
 conda create -n MDN python=3.9